Important Safety Tips

 Make sure you always have a well-stocked home emergency supply kit that includes flashlights, portable radio, extra batteries, a first aid kit, bottled water, non-perishable food and a manual can opener.

-Check with elderly or disabled relatives and neighbors to ensure their safety.
+Check with your friends and neighbors to ensure their safety.

 If you are in need of assistance please call 211 for information on community assistance such as food, water, shelter and cooling stations.
 If you have an emergency please call 911.